The first debate of the nightmare (did I say nightmare? I meant November) 2020 election offers a useful metaphor.

 What does not make sense is letting whether he stops depend on whether he wants to do things differently in response to that imploring.

 He can be contained in a way that honours his humanity and ours.

 There is nothing humanizing or ethical about letting harm or abuse go on, while waiting and hoping and imploring and appealing to the abuser’s better nature as though waiting for the abuser to want to change is all that we can do.

 It would make sense to do that deeper personal challenge once the power to do the harm has been structurally curtailed.

-Then, then, it becomes possible – once the violence has been contained, stopped, boxed up in a plexiglass room, then it becomes possible to get up close with the person harming – go on into that plexiglass room with them, whether with your words over a microphone or your full self – and challenge them do the deeper work of challenging habits and control and entitlement.
-Then we can humanize them too, go slow if we need to, and think about what can connect with and reach them and maybe appeal to their commitments or their better nature – because then we’re not letting whether they want to change determine whether the person being harmed can experience the protection they need to be humanized too.
+Then it becomes possible – once danger, injury, disruption, or violence has been contained, stopped, boxed up in a plexiglass room, only then does it become possible to get up close with the person harming, to go on into that plexiglass room with them, whether with your words over a microphone or your full self – and challenge them do the deeper work of challenging habits and control and entitlement.
+Then we can humanize them too, go slow if we need to, and think about what can connect with and reach them and maybe appeal to their commitments or their better nature, because we’re not letting whether they want to change determine whether the person being harmed can experience the protection they need to be humanized too.

 ‘First cut the mic’ means take away the platform or power over or whatever forms of control and power lets them affect others.
 Let their abusive behaviour be only theirs, without the power to enact it in ways that cause harm.

 The difference between humanizing all those involved in harm, vs centring the abuser at the expense of dehumanizing the survivor, lies in this crucial distinction.